ChaseJxyz/ChaseJxyz/README.md

 - It's an idea that's existed in some format for a really long time, mostly being used to test out various things

-- Will actually make it once I have the budget to pay for all the art/audio/programming it will requier
+- Will actually make it once I have the budget to pay for all the art/audio/programming it will require

 #### Etc

-- "Dead trees" means a mundane, normal story, that can be read on dead trees (paper), eReaders, a webpage or the like
+- "Dead trees" means a mundane, static "normal" story, that can be read on dead trees (paper), eReaders, a webpage or the like

 - I'm always looking to collaborate with others!

-- Would love to contribute story/characters/world building for a game, podcast, comic, ARG or other experimental formats
+- Would love to contribute story/characters/world-building for a game, podcast, comic, ARG or other experimental formats

-- I'm most famliar with speculative fiction genres, but I love trying out new things!
+- I'm most familiar with speculative fiction genres, but I love trying out new things!
 I find creative challenges to be enjoyable to tackle and solve

 ### Fun Facts

-- I am absolutely chock-full of bird facts
+- Absolutely chock-full of bird facts

 - Expert at generating terrible ideas

+- Third-rate duelist with second-rate decks

 - Has never been attacked by a goose